 If you’ve never needed a criminal defense attorney before today, relax.
 San Diego criminal defense attorney Elliott Kanter can help you.
 With more than thirty years of experience as a criminal defense lawyer, his philosophy is a simple one.
 Elliott Kanter takes the time to understand every client’s situation and to represent fully and diligently every client’s best interests.
 The fact is that most criminal cases are decided – before a trial can even take place – through your defense attorney’s negotiations with the prosecutor.
-Elliott Kanter is dedicated to working for your best interests when you face criminal law charges.
+Elliott Kanter is dedicated to working for your best interests when you face criminal law charges in the state of California.
 If that means going to court, he’s ready to do that.
-With three decades of criminal defense experience, felonious attorney Elliott Kanter has built a reputation for legal excellence and an impressive record of success on behalf of his clients.
+With three decades of criminal defense experience, criminal defense attorney Elliott Kanter has built a reputation for legal excellence and an impressive record of success on behalf of his clients.

 California Criminal Court process

 If you have been charged with a crime in California, it is important that you understand California’s criminal court process.
 There are several stages and different times when you will be required to appear in court, and it is essential you have an experienced criminal defense attorney by your side when you do.
 Here is what you can expect if you have been charged with a misdemeanor or felony in California: